Anthony Tucker (American football)

-Anthony Tucker (born February 27, 1976) is an American football coach and former wide receiver who is currently the offensive coordinator and wide receivers coach at Indiana.
+Anthony Tucker (born February 27, 1976) is an American college football coach and former wide receiver.
+He is the assistant head coach and running backs coach for Mississippi State University, positions he has held since 2024.

 Playing career

 Tucker played college football at Fresno State from 1994 to 1998 before signing with the New York Giants as an undrafted free agent in 1999.
 He was released by the Giants and signed with their practice squad multiple times over a period of two seasons before being loaned out to the Amsterdam Admirals of NFL Europe in 2001.
 Tucker was briefly a member of the St. Louis Rams in 2002 before he suffered a career-ending injury.

 Coaching career

 Tucker began his coaching career at Lakewood High School in California at the request of one of his friends, who took over as the head coach of the football team.
 From there, Tucker went on to coach at Colorado as an offensive technical assistant before moving on to Idaho State to coach wide receivers.
 He also coached at Arkansas State before going on to joining the coaching staff at Maryland as running backs coach.